Mike McCormick (third baseman): Scouting

-From 1915 to 1916, McCormick was a scout for the Brooklyn Robins.
+From 1915 to 1916 McCormick was a scout for the Brooklyn Robins.

 Personal life

 McCormick was married to Jennie Kelly and lived most of his life in an area of Jersey City, New Jersey known as the Horseshoe.
 After baseball, he worked for Hudson County, New Jersey and was a Democratic committeeman in Jersey City.

-At 5 feet 3 inches tall, he is considered to be one of the shortest major league ballplayers ever.
+At 5 feet 3 inches tall (160 cm), he is considered to be one of the shortest league ballplayers ever.

 His last name is erroneously spelled "McCormack" in some references.
 His nicknames were "Kid" and "Dude".